 Change your interests

 To stop following an interest, open it and tap Following .
-Or tap Favorites View all and manage More Stop following .
+Or at the bottom, tap Following View all and manage More Stop following .

 Adjust what shows based on past activity